Heavyblade/neovim_config/README.md

 2) install a couple of needed plugins with homebrew:
     a) brew install zsh-syntax-highlighting
     b) brew install zsh-autosuggestions
-    c) brew install zsh-autocompletions
+    c) brew install zsh-completions
 3) install starship for a pretty prompt and set one of their presets
-4) install tmux and also install [tmux-themepack](https://github.com/jimeh/tmux-themepack) to center and colorize the tmux status bar.
+4) install tmux and also to center and colorize the tmux status bar install [tmux-themepack](https://github.com/jimeh/tmux-themepack) use the manual way just with git.
 5) install complementary cli tools:
     - bat
-    - exa
+    - eza
     - zoxide
     - htop
     - jq